Sleep Apnoea

 Complex Sleep Apnoea Syndrome

 Essentially a combination of OSA and CSA, complex sleep apnoea syndrome often develops when a patient is already undergoing treatment for OSA (in fact, the subtype is frequently referred to as “treatment-emergent central sleep apnoea”).
-In such cases, the use of a CPAP machine may ease symptoms of OSA but prompt the development of CSA.* Treatment for complex sleep apnea syndrome can be challenging and may involve adjustments to CPAP settings, trying different types of positive airway pressure therapy, or using devices that provide adaptive servo-ventilation (ASV) to address both obstructive and central events.
+In these cases, the use of a CPAP machine may ease symptoms of OSA but prompt the development of CSA.3 Treatment for complex sleep apnoea syndrome can be challenging and may involve adjustments to CPAP settings, trying different types of positive airway pressure therapy, or using devices that provide adaptive servo-ventilation (ASV) to address both obstructive and central events.

 What Are the Treatment Options for Sleep Apnoea and Snoring?